-Existing zoning around the proposed F Street Station site includes agriculture, floodplain, open space, and industrial uses.
+Current zoning around the proposed F Street Station site includes agriculture, floodplain, open space, and industrial uses.
 Several vacant and underused properties are in the station site study area.
 According to the Metropolitan Bakersfield General Plan, opportunities exist for increasing development densities consistent with TOD in the proposed station area.
-The proposed F Street Station site would support the infill development opportunities that the City of Bakersfield envisions in the station area.
-Existing zoning is already supportive of TOD; therefore, no changes to the existing zoning or land use designations are anticipated if TOD is implemented.
+The proposed F Street Station site would promote the infill development opportunities that the City of Bakersfield envisions in the station area.
+Existing zoning is already supportive of TOD; therefore, no changes to the current zoning or land use designations are anticipated if TOD is implemented.

-The proposed F Street Station near downtown Bakersfield would support higher-intensity development in the surrounding areas, but this change would be consistent with existing zoning and land use goals for the downtown area.
-The proposed F Street Station site would encourage more efficient land use patterns consistent with Bakersfield's planning goals (refer to the Fresno to Bakersfield Section Draft Supplemental EIR/EIS [Authority and FRA 2017] and Fresno to Bakersfield Section Final Supplemental EIR [Authority 2018b] for more detailed analysis).
+The proposed F Street Station near downtown Bakersfield would encourage higher-intensity development in the surrounding areas, but this indirect effect would be consistent with existing zoning and land use goals for the downtown area.
+The proposed F Street Station site could encourage more efficient land use patterns that are consistent with Bakersfield's planning goals (refer to the Fresno to Bakersfield Section Draft Supplemental EIR/EIS [Authority and FRA 2017] and Fresno to Bakersfield Section Final Supplemental EIR [Authority 2018b] for more detailed analysis).

 This portion of the F-B LGA alignment would not be disruptive enough to force a change in land use patterns.
-Therefore, this portion of the F-B LGA would not result in land use impact under CEQA.
-Therefore, CEQA does not require any mitigation.
+Therefore, this portion of the F-B LGA would not have an indirect land use impact under CEQA.